reactioncommerce/reaction/packages/reaction-core/docs/packages.md

 ]
 ```

+For more details about layouts, and workflows see: [workflow.md](workflow.md)

 **_Special Usage_**
 - `cycle`  1- Core, 2- Stable, 3- Testing 4- Early
 - `container` group alike for presentation _example: used to connect settings on dashboard app card registry object_